-A major component of FSCAP is the Agricultural Conservation Stewardship Certification Standard standard as a measure of good conservation stewardship, FSCAP celebrates farmers' accomplishments in the sustainable management of natural resources and serves as a source of pride for the entire agricultural community.
+Using the certification standard as a measure of good conservation stewardship, FSCAP celebrates individual farmers' accomplishments in the sustainable management of natural resources and serves as a source of pride for the entire agricultural community.
+Certified stewards have also found that certification is good for business.